György Pásztor: Awards and honors

-Pásztor was referred to as "Mr. Hockey" in Hungary, He retired from international hockey duty in 1994, and was made an honorary member of the IIHF in the same year. and was also known as "Gyuri bacsi" (Uncle Gyuri).
+Pásztor was referred to as "Mr. Hockey" in Hungary, and was also known as "Gyuri bacsi" (Uncle Gyuri).
+He retired from international hockey duty in 1994, and was made an honorary member of the IIHF in the same year.
 In 2001, he was inducted into the builder category of the IIHF Hall of Fame in Toronto.
 He was the first Hungarian so honored by the IIHF, and was later joined by countrymen László Schell and Gábor Ocskay.
 In 1998, he received the Hungarian Order of Merit of Sport.

 In 2003, he was made an honorary member of the Hungarian Olympic Committee, and was made an officer of the Hungarian Order of Merit.
 He was one of the inaugural group of inductees into the Hungarian Ice Hockey Hall of Fame announced during the 2011 IIHF World Championship Division I Group A tournament hosted in Budapest.
 He attended its inauguration at the City Park Ice Rink, on 24 February 2012.
 Pásztor was also an honorary president of the Hungarian Ice Hockey Association.

 Pásztor received the Fair Play Lifetime Achievement Award in 2008.
 The HIHF established the Pásztor György Prize in 2017, given annually for recognition of leadership.
 In 2017, Pásztor received the Pro Homine Nobile Award from the Hungarian Chamber of Pharmacists.